souleyman-NSM/AWS_IaC/README.md

-# Terraform AWS

-# Infrastructure as Code with Terraform
+# AWS AppStream 2.0 Infrastructure Setup with Terraform

-This Terraform configuration defines the infrastructure for an AWS environment.
-It sets up a Virtual Private Cloud (VPC), subnets, route tables, NAT gateway, VPC endpoints, security groups, FSx Windows File System, and Microsoft Active Directory Service.
+This repository contains Terraform code to provision an AWS infrastructure for an AppStream 2.0 environment.
+It includes the setup of VPCs, subnets, NAT gateways, security groups, AppStream resources (Image Builders, Fleets, and Stacks), and integration with AWS Directory Service and FSx for Windows File Server.

+---

+## Features

+### VPC Setup

+    .
+Creation of a custom VPC with CIDR block 10.0.0.0/20

+    .
+Public and private subnets across multiple availability zones

+    .
+Internet Gateway (IGW) for internet access

+    .
+NAT Gateway for private subnets' internet connectivity

+### AppStream 2.0 Resources

+    .
+Image Builder for creating custom AppStream images

+    .
+Fleet for managing AppStream instances

+    .
+Stack for application deployment and user access

+### Directory Services

+    .
+Integration with AWS Directory Service (Microsoft AD)

+    .
+Configuration of FSx for Windows File Server for shared storage

+### Security

+Security group with ingress and egress rules for AppStream endpoints

+Route table associations for public and private subnets

+---

 ## Prerequisites

+Before deploying this infrastructure, ensure you have the following:

-    Install Terraform (installation guide)
+1. Terraform: Install Terraform CLI version 1.x or higher.

+2. AWS Account: Ensure your AWS account has sufficient permissions to create resources (VPC, Subnets, AppStream, Directory Service, FSx, etc.).

-    AWS account with appropriate permissions
+3. AWS CLI: Set up and configure the AWS CLI with appropriate credentials.

-    AWS CLI configured (installation guide)
-Usage
-Clone this repository to your local machine.
-Navigate to the directory containing the Terraform configuration files.
-Initialize the Terraform working directory by running: csharp
-Copy code
+4. Key Information: Update the provider block in the code with your AWS access_key and secret_key or configure it using environment variables.

+---

+## Deployment Instructions

+1. Clone the Repository:

+    git clone <repository-url>
+    cd <repository-folder>

+2. Initialize Terraform:
+Run the following command to initialize the Terraform workspace and download provider plugins:

     terraform init

-Review and customize the terraform.tfvars file with your AWS credentials and any other required variables.
+3. Plan the Infrastructure:
-Plan the Terraform execution to review the changes that will be applied:
+Review the changes that Terraform will make to your AWS environment:
-Copy code

     terraform plan

-Apply the Terraform configuration to create the infrastructure:
+4. Apply the Infrastructure:
-Copy code
+Deploy the infrastructure by running:

     terraform apply
-Enter yes when prompted to confirm the execution.
-Once the execution is complete, Terraform will output the details of the created resources.
-Cleanup
-To destroy the infrastructure and delete all resources created by Terraform, run:

-Copy code
-terraform destroy
-Enter yes when prompted to confirm the destruction.

-## Documentation

-### 1. Terraform Configuration Files
-main.tf: Defines the AWS resources such as VPC, subnets, route tables, NAT gateway, endpoints, security groups, FSx Windows File System, and Microsoft Active Directory Service. variables.tf: Declares input variables used in the Terraform configuration. terraform.tfvars: Contains values for the input variables.
-Customize this file with your AWS credentials and any other required variables.
-### 2. Prerequisites
-Ensure you have the following prerequisites set up before using this Terraform configuration:

-Terraform installed on your local machine.
-AWS account with appropriate permissions.
-AWS CLI configured with access keys.

-### 3. Usage Instructions
-Follow these steps to deploy the infrastructure using Terraform:
-Clone this repository to your local machine.
-Navigate to the directory containing the Terraform configuration files.
-Initialize Terraform by running terraform init.
-Customize the terraform.tfvars file with your AWS credentials and any other required variables.
-Plan the execution by running terraform plan to review the changes.
-Apply the configuration using terraform apply and confirm the changes.
-After deployment, Terraform will output the details of the created resources.

-### 4. Cleanup Instructions
-To destroy the infrastructure and delete all resources created by Terraform, run terraform destroy and confirm the destruction.

-### 5. Notes
-Ensure sensitive information like passwords and AWS access keys are managed securely.
-Customize the configuration according to your specific requirements and security considerations.

-### 6. Contact
-For any questions or issues, please contact Your Name.

-Feel free to customize the code and the documentation further to suit your project's needs.
+Type yes when prompted to confirm.

+5. Verify Deployment:

+    .
+Log in to the AWS Management Console.

+    .
+Navigate to the VPC, AppStream, Directory Service, and FSx sections to confirm the resources have been created successfully.

+---

+## Resources Created

+### VPC and Subnets

+#### VPC:

+    CIDR Block: 10.0.0.0/20

+#### Subnets:

+    Public Subnet: 10.0.0.0/24 (AZ: us-east-1a)

+    Private Subnet 1: 10.0.1.0/24 (AZ: us-east-1b)

+    Private Subnet 2: 10.0.2.0/24 (AZ: us-east-1c)

+.
+Internet Gateway: Enables public internet access for the public subnet.

+.
+NAT Gateway: Provides internet access for resources in private subnets.

+### AppStream Resources

+1. Image Builder:

+    Name: terra-Icobatch

+    Instance Type: stream.standard.medium

+2. Fleet:

+Name: fleet-icobatch-automate

+Instance Type: stream.standard.medium

+Fleet Type: ON_DEMAND

+3. Stack:

+Name: stacks-automatise-icobatch

+Configured user settings for clipboard, file upload/download, and local printing.

+4. Fleet-Stack Association:

+Associates the fleet with the stack.

+### Directory Service and FSx

+#### AWS Directory Service (Microsoft AD):

+    Name: sucess.com

+    Edition: Standard

+#### FSx for Windows File Server:

+    Storage Capacity: 100 GiB

+    Throughput: 1024 MBps

+#### Security

+    .
+Security group for AppStream S3 endpoints.

+    .
+Gateway and Interface VPC endpoints for S3 connectivity.